darioperez/critical-hit-portfolio-2021-refresh/content/projects/plugstreaming.md

 ## The Solution.

-We designed and built an completelly new and integrated platform named Plug Streaming based on most modern tools and standars in low latency audio and video streaming with focus in availability, security and customization.
+I designed and built an completelly new and integrated platform named Plug Streaming based on most modern tools and standars in low latency audio and video streaming with focus in availability, security and customization.

 </div>